I've been gaming for over 25 years. Now I play and write about it full-time. Have a question? Feel free to ask it in the

-Below, we'll give you a $350 to $400 Fortnite build that not only plays the game at 60FPS on medium settings, but is also a great platform to upgrade from.
+Below, I'll give you a $300 to $350 Fortnite build that not only plays the game at 60FPS on competitive settings but is also a great platform to upgrade from.

 Good and Cheap $300 to $350 Fortnite / Valorant Build